andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/07-westin.md

   <figcaption class="figure-caption">What a beaut</figcaption>
 </figure>

-After about an hour the sun starts getting close to the horizon and surely there must be a crowd that gathers for the sunset.
-Surely.
+After about an hour of soaking up rays and swimming in the crystal clear waters the sun starts getting close to the horizon and *surely* there must be a crowd that gathers for the sunset.

 There is not.